 Discovering the modern & young side of Seoul on day eight

 You’ve seen a bit of what’s on the ground – now it’s time to get a bird’s eye view of Seoul from high above.
 Take your pick from the N Seoul Tower or Seoul Sky.
 The former, also known as Namsan Tower, is in the heart of Namsan Park and is a signature landmark of the city.
+It also houses a Hello Kitty Island on the fifth floor.
 The latter is tucked high up the tallest building in South Korea: the Lotte World Tower.
 Both offer observatories with panoramic views, but it’s worth mentioning that Seoul Sky has a deck with a transparent glass floor.

 Get back to the ground and take the subway to Hyehwa Station to reach Ihwa Mural Village.
 This funky neighbourhood at the top of Naksan Park will remind you of Gamcheon Culture Village.
 The artistic elements include installations, metal art, and of course, funky murals on various surfaces.
-The area comes with glorious city views to boot!
+The colours are sure to catch a child’s attention and the area comes with glorious city views to boot!

 Hongdae is always buzzing with life.
 You can hunt down street art, listen to buskers, and as always, shop and eat ‘til you drop.
+Families, make a beeline for Hongdae Playground!
 From Hongdae, consider making a detour to Yeonnam-dong, an up-and-coming area that is garnering a reputation as a trendy hangout spot with hipster cafes.
 But do pop back to Hongdae after sunset to experience the best of Seoul’s nightlife.

 The final call for souvenir shopping on your last day in Korea